-For John and Elaine Lawler building themselves a new home was all about moving back to their roots and making sure the house would be finished when they moved in.
+For John and Elaine Lawler, building themselves a new home in Co Kildare was all about moving back to their roots to build a vernacular house.
+They also made it a condition that it be completely finished when they moved in.

 Windows: double glazed and triple glazed combination, grey powder coated thermally broken aluminium, U-value average 1.2 W/sqmK